knowledgetechnologyuhh/OMGEmotionChallenge/README.md

 The vision baseline was made with an updated version of the Face channel [1] pre-trained on the FER+ dataset and fine-tuned with 10 randomly selected faces of each training utterance.

-The audio baseline was made with an updated version of the Audio channel [1] pre-trained on the RAVDESS.
+We have two audio baselines, the first one was made with an updated version of the Audio channel [1] pre-trained on the RAVDESS.

+The second one was made by using the opensmile library to extract auditory features and a Suport Vector Machine (SVM) to classify them.

 The baseline text classifier is trained on the OMG training data and uses the word2vec Google News corpus vectors as pretrained word